neurobagel/documentation/docs/infrastructure.md

     Unauthorized (HTTP status 401)
     ```

+=== "Stardog"

+    When you first launch Stardog,
+    a default `admin` user with superuser privilege
+    will automatically be created for you.
+    This `admin` user is meant to create other database users and modify their permissions.
+    Do not use `admin` for read and write operations, instead use a [regular database user](#create-a-new-database-user).

+    You should first change the password of the database `admin`:

+    ```bash
+    curl -X PUT -i -u "admin:admin" http://localhost:5820/admin/users/admin/pwd \
+    --data '{"password": "NewAdminPassword"}'
+    ```

 ### Create a new database user

 The `.env` file created as part of the `docker compose` setup instructions